How to Start an Easy Potato Bed

 You can reach into the mulch and find egg-sized potatoes when the flower buds open.
 Harvest and store the crop after the leaves turn yellow.
 For longer storage, allow the potatoes to dry/cure in a dark area before packing them, and then keep them in a cool, dark, fairly humid area.
 You can read more storage tips here.

-We grew and ate lots of potatoes using this method in 2018.
-But we had some trouble with “hollow heart” which results in a brown/black hole in the center of the potato.
 No blemishes on the outside and edible after you cut off the brown spots, but still, who wants their big beautiful potatoes with holes inside?
 Plus, they don’t store well!

 Hollow heart can be caused by irregular watering and cold soil temps, especially early in a potato’s formation, or, as I learned from our plant pathologist friend Dr. Paul, it can be related to a boron deficiency in the soil.